eduzavarce/virtual_pet/docs/use-cases/08-backoffice-service.md

 - US4: Implement audit logging for administrative actions
 - US5: Implement role-based access control for administrative functions
 - US6: Implement a notification system for administrators
+- US7: Consume user authentication events from Keycloak
-- US7: Consume user events from the Authentication Service
+- US7a: Consume user profile events from the User Service
 - US8: Consume pet events from the Pet Service
 - US9: Consume payment events from the Payment Service
 - US10: Publish system configuration change events to the event system